cowprotocol/cow-sdk/README.md

 ### BONUS: Show link to Explorer
-Once the order is `OPEN`, its good to allow to check the state of it.
+Once the order is posted, its good to allow to check the state of it.

 One easy is to check in the CoW Explorer.
-You can
+You can create a CoW Explorer link if you have the `orderId`:

 ```js
 // View order in explorer